willfindlay/bpfbox-proof-of-concept/README.md

 ## Components

-- Vulnerable Flask webserver (exposes a code injection attack on purpose)
+- Vulnerable Flask webserver (with a backdoor that we want to defend against)
 - Pseudocode confinement policy for the webserver
 - eBPF program to represent the confinement policy and enforce it